HUM 2093: Group Assignments and Presentations

 Here are some ideas to get you started on your discussion topics (groups don't need to address all these questions; they're just prompts to start conversations and investigations):

-Final Group Discussions on Other Religious Traditions
+Final Group Presentations on Other Religious Traditions